-Paul now realised that what he needed was a way of projecting films so groups of paying punters can watch them together.
+Paul then realised that what he needed was a way of projecting films so groups of paying punters could watch them together.

 “At this point Paul starts to develop his own projector, called the Theatrograph projector and demonstrates it in February of 1896 on exactly the same day that the Lumières first demonstrate their projector in London, which is one of those curious incidents of history.